Optimizing Slow Elasticsearch Queries: Best Practices for Performance Tuning

 1. Retrieve Only Necessary Fields (_source Filtering & stored_fields)

 By default, Elasticsearch returns the entire _source field for each matching document.
-If your application only needs a few fields, fetching the whole _source is wasteful in terms of network bandwidth and parsing time.
+If your documents are large and the UI only needs a title, ID, and timestamp, fetching the whole document wastes network bandwidth and parsing time.

 2. Prefer Efficient Query Types